Legal Advice for “Permanent Residence” — 110 results

-Written by attorney Thomas Goldman, almost 3 years ago.
+Written by attorney Thomas Goldman, over 3 years ago.

 Foreign nationals who were married less than two years at the time they were granted permanent residence status (i.e., a green card) obtain what is known as conditional permanent resident... more